technomada/cloud-from-scratch/README.md

 * https://github.com/lithdew/flatend

 ### About Cloud From Scratch technology
-The cloud from scratch project favors established technologies over building new tech.
+The cloud from scratch project favors using established technologies over building new tech.
 * Easier to adopt
 * If something exists that works, don't build something new
 * Longevity